Note: the article was updated in October 2020.

 Whether it is a large company daring to start its digitalization journey or a small startup aiming at building the next big thing, all of them often face the same challenge — the shortage of skilled IT workers.
 As recruiting is a tedious process, not every business is ready to play this game.
 But there is a way out.
 Both outstaffing and dedicated team models are aimed at expanding a companies’ development and QA team without having to hire staff directly, thus making the lives of business owners much more comfortable.
 The question remains — which model fits your project best?

 Outstaffing is a business model that suggests complementing the company’s development team with external software developers and/or testers.
 At first sight, it is nothing more than including a contractor to the business processes.
 The difference is that the contractor is carefully selected by an external provider to ensure they fit the client’s requirements perfectly.
-In general, the outstaffing process looks like:
+In general, the outstaffing model looks as follows:

 One of the most significant differences between the two models is the efforts spent on managerial tasks.
 When we speak about the supervision of the outstaffed tech talent, this often is a client’s responsibility.
 To be precise, you will have to either appoint a manager from your in-house team or spend additional money to hire somebody to do this job for you.

-A dedicated team is a more convenient model in this context, as it always comes with an experienced project manager, who is responsible for the project outcomes and shares the project updates with you regularly.
-An additional bonus of the dedicated team is that you have to sign only one contract instead of several/many individual contracts like in the outstaffing project.
+A dedicated team model is more convenient in this context, as it always comes with an experienced project manager, who is responsible for the project outcomes and shares the project updates with you regularly.
+An additional bonus of the dedicated team is that you have to sign only one contract instead of several/many individual contracts like in the outstaffing company.

 The companies offering outstaffing services usually find excellently trained and committed specialists that meet the highest standards.
 However, outstaffed developers/testers aren’t necessarily familiar with the types of projects/products your company works with and might not have much experience in your industry.